 Deduction under Section 80DDB is available to individuals as well as HUFs if the following conditions are satisfied.

-Condition 1- Deduction will be available only when the tax payer is able to show medical prescription and bills for which he is claiming the benefit.
+Condition 1- Deduction will be available only when the taxpayer is able to show medical prescriptions and bills for which he is claiming the benefit.
 Without any proof of payment to a professional, no deduction will be available.

 Condition 2– Payment for Medical treatment of children, spouse, dependent or any other family member of a HUF is included.
-If expenses for medical treatment includes treatment of a very senior citizen, then deduction will be eighty thousand rupees.
+If expenses for medical treatment include treatment of a very senior citizen, then the deduction will be eighty thousand rupees.